Opinion | Biden is leading a quiet revolution

 This poses a danger to Republicans still clinging to the Reagan faith because the GOP’s less affluent supporters understand what’s going on.

 A Pew Research Center survey this week found that Biden’s plan was supported by only 25 percent of upper-income Republicans and 37 percent of those with middle incomes.
 But among lower-income Republicans (those earning less than roughly $40,000 annually, who account for a quarter of all who identify with the GOP), fully 63 percent backed the plan.
-A resurgence of class politics could split the Republican Party in ways well beyond the capacity of Mr. Potato Head and the culture war controversies around him to contain.
+A resurgence of class politics could split the Republican Party in ways well beyond the capacity of Mr. Potato Head and the culture-war controversies around him to contain.

 But there is another Reagan-era lesson.
 The country did not become more conservative because tens of millions suddenly embraced the economic theories of Friedrich Hayek and Milton Friedman any more than the current drift back to government activism arises from a mass rereading of John Maynard Keynes and John Kenneth Galbraith.